Quebecca/qc_redirects/README.md

     Title, Source host, Source path, Target, Start time, Snd time, Is regular expression , Status code.
 The value of the source host, the source path, and the target is required.
-The regular expression column, take to possible values 0 or 1
+The regular expression column, takes two possible values 'true' or 'false'

 -----------
 [Version française]